Slovenian Air Force and Air Defence

 Slovenian Air Force and Air Defence is a part of the Slovenian Armed Forces.
-It is an integral part of the command structure, not an independent branch.
+It is an integral part of the command structure, not an independent branch, and is officially known as 15th Aviation Wing of the Slovenian Armed Forces.

 Duties

 Slovenian Air Force and Air Defence aim is securing the sovereignty of the airspace of the Republic of Slovenia and providing air support to other services in the implementation of their tasks in joint operations.
 Its main tasks are: